 Linda joined Catholic Social Services of the U.P. in June 2008.
 She was previously employed at Marquette General Hospital for over 18 years with over 15 years of experience in behavioral health.
 Linda is a wonderful addition to the CSSUP team and enjoys helping those in our community who call upon CSSUP for assistance.

 E-mail Linda Featherstone

 Kyle Rambo began serving as the Executive Director of Catholic Social Services of the Upper Peninsula in August of 2013.
 Kyle has been married to the former Kay Young for the past 25 years.
 Together they have two sons, Lance and Luke, and are active members of the St. Michael Parish in Marquette.
 A native of Essexville, Michigan, Kyle earned his undergraduate degree from the University of Tennessee.
 He then moved on to earn his Master’s in Public Administration from Ball State University.
 Kyle also retired from military service as a Lieutenant Colonel in 2013 with 24 years service as an Airborne Range Infantry Officer in the United States Army, which includes four combat tours.
 Rambo’s military education includes basic and advanced officer courses and the Command and General Staff College.
 Kyle’s awards and decorations include the Bronze Star and numerous meritorious service and achievement awards.
 Prior to joining CSSUP, Rambo served as a professor of military science at Northern Michigan University and at Michigan Technological University.

 Rambo enjoys competing in ski marathons, running, and biking.
 He also enjoys bow hunting and watching his sons compete in athletics.
-He has significant experience in coaching track and field and cross country, and finds it personally rewarding to encourage others to reach their fitness potential.
+He has significant experience in coaching track and field and nordic skiing, and finds it personally rewarding to encourage others to reach their fitness potential.
 Rambo volunteers at Saint Michael’s Catholic Church as an usher.
 He also serves as an advisor or board member for several non-profit organizations including the the Michigan Federation for Children and Families, the Michigan Catholic Conference Policy Committee, and the Marquette County Mental Health Advisory Committee.

 E-mail Kyle Rambo